4 Hours / 4 CEs

 • Intended Audience

 This training is intended for psychologists and forensic mental health professionals who conduct, or plan to conduct, competency to stand trial evaluations.
-It is suitable for those providing assessments and expert testimony in criminal court proceedings, covering foundational to advanced concepts relevant to competency evaluations.
+It is designed for those who provide assessments and expert testimony for criminal court proceedings, covering foundational to advanced concepts relevant to competency evaluations.

 • Experience Level